<< Yesterday

 2008 Josh Hamilton is only the sixth major leaguer intentionally walked with the bases loaded.
 Rays' manager Joe Maddon's decision to give the Rangers' slugger a run-producing free pass in the ninth inning is successful when Tampa Bay goes on to win the game in Arlington, 7-4.

-2012 🇺🇬 Lugazi, Uganda, becomes the first team from Africa to appear in the 66-year history of the Little League World Series when Aguadulce, Panama, defeat them, 9-3.
-None of the African youths, who have become the tournament's darlings, have played baseball for more than two years.
+2012 🇺🇬 In a 9-3 loss to Aguadulce, Panama, Lugazi, Uganda, becomes the first team from Africa to appear in the 66-year history of the Little League World Series.
+None of the African youths, who have become the tournament's darlings, have played baseball for over two years.

 2013 Baseball suspends Miguel Tejada for 105 games, one of the longest in baseball history, after he tested positive on multiple occasions this season for Adderall, an amphetamine used to treat attention-deficit disorder.
 The 39-year-old Royals infielder, a six-time All-Star, apologizes to the organization, his teammates, and the Kansas City fans, explaining his medical condition requires medication but that he was wrong to take it while re-applying for a Therapeutic Use Exemption.